Eligible New Zealand Citizens

 New Zealand citizens may need to be granted a permanent resident visa before Centrelink can look at the time you've spent in Australia.
 This will happen if you arrive on a New Zealand passport with a Special Category visa.

-Due to COVID-19 the newly arrived residents waiting period has been removed for certain payments.
-Further information is still to be released.
+Due to COVID-19 the newly arrived residents waiting period has removed until the 31st December 2020 for certain payments.

 ENZC has a very specific meaning which at times can seem contradictory and confusing to most.